Keep Running (TV program): Guests

 Wei Daxun has taken part in the most episodes of any guest.

 Many guests have taken part in Keep Running.
 The following is a compilation of guests and the number of times they have been on the show.
-With regards to guest-turned-members (Zhu Yawen, Sha Yi, Bai Lu, Zhou Shen, Fan Chengcheng) or former members of the show (Wang Baoqiang, Guo Qilin), only the times they were a guest are counted.
+With regards to guest-turned-members (Zhu Yawen, Sha Yi, Bai Lu, Zhou Shen, Fan Chengcheng, Meng Ziyi, Li Yunrui) or former members of the show (Wang Baoqiang, Guo Qilin), only the times they were a guest are counted.
 The guests are sorted based on the first episode that they took part in.